 A Policy for Science

 Our technological advancements are evidence of a vibrant culture of science and research.
-Yet science is largely left out of public policy making process.
+Yet science is largely left out of the public policy-making process.

 Science is brimming with new and noteworthy discoveries.
-It's a marathon to reach a greater understanding of worlds outside our own, and the worlds within.
-With all of the technological developments that science has helped us achieve, doesn't it seem logical that we - as a nation - should clamor for knowledge-based public policy?
-Even as our libraries swell with volumes of new information and scientific insight, doesn't seem natural that science should be at the right hand of government?
+It’s a marathon to reach a greater understanding of worlds outside our own, and the worlds within.
+With all of the technological developments that science has helped us achieve, shouldn’t we demand knowledge-based public policy?
+Even as our libraries swell with volumes of new information and scientific insight, is it a bit off that science usually doesn’t have a seat at the table?

 And yet, how difficult it is for science to find political allies in government – let alone be allowed at the table of decision-making.
 How voters reward special interest with the power to control and pay little regard to science and research.
 Where’s the incentive for politicians to heed research when voters don’t even understand the data?